 In addition to milk components, the polled (genetically hornless) trait has become extremely popular.
-Most of our customers now are interested only in using A2A2 polled Jersey bulls, with an emphasis on the homozygous polled (PP) trait.
+Most of our customers now are interested only in using A2A2 polled Jersey bulls, and/ or BB Kappa Casein bulls, with an emphasis on the homozygous polled (PP) trait.
 All offspring of a PP animal will be genetically hornless, versus a 50% chance of polled from a heterozygous (Pp), or polled-carrier animal.

 Some of our customers want only registered, purebred cattle.
 There are differences between the terms “registered,” “purebred,” and “crossbred.”
 The American Jersey Cattle Association allows crossbred animals to be identified, with the “JX” prefix to designate them as Jersey-crossbred.
 AJCA also allows cattle that are not fully registered to be upgraded through a Generation-Count system that designates the number of crosses to a purebred sire an animal has in their known pedigree.
 For a more thorough and updated explanation of the Generation Count rules and potential registration status of an individual animal, see the AJCA website or call 614-861-3636 and ask to speak to someone in Herd Services.

 In order to identify these traits in our cattle and provide our customers with a convenient, comprehensive way to evaluate and compare bulls, we have developed a simple 10-star rating system to assist with the assessment of milk proteins, horn/polled, and pedigree in our bulls.